 The heart of any security system is people.
 This is particularly true in computer security, which deals mainly with technological controls that can usually be bypassed by human intervention.
-For example, a computer system authenticates a user by asking that user for a secret code; if the correct secret code is supplied, the computer assumes that the user is authorized to use the system.
-If an authorized user tells another person his secret code, the unauthorized user can masquerade as the authorized user with significantly less likelihood of detection.
+For example, a computer system authenticates a user by asking a human for a secret code; if the correct secret code is supplied, the computer assumes that the human is the user, and grants the appropriate access.
+If an authorized user tells another person his secret code, the unauthorized user can masquerade as the authorized user with small risk of detection.

-People who have some motive to attack an organization and are not authorized to use that organization's systems are called outsiders and can pose a serious threat.
+People who might attack an organization and are not authorized to use that organization's systems are called outsiders and can pose a serious threat.
 Experts agree, however, that a far more dangerous threat comes from disgruntled employees and other insiders who are authorized to use the computers.
 Insiders typically know the organization of the company's systems and what procedures the operators and users follow and often know enough passwords to bypass many security controls that would detect an attack launched by an outsider.
 Insider misuse of authorized privileges is a very difficult problem to solve.

 Untrained personnel also pose a threat to system security.
-As an example, one operator did not realize that the contents of backup tapes needed to be verified before the tapes were stored.
-When attackers deleted several critical system files, she discovered that none of the backup tapes could be read.
+As an example, one operator did not realize that the contents of backup media needed to be verified before the media was stored.
+When attackers deleted several critical system files, she discovered that none of the backup media could be read.

 System administrators who misread the output of security mechanisms, or do not analyze that output, contribute to the probability of successful attacks against their systems.
 Similarly, administrators who misconfigure security-related features of a system can weaken the site security.
-Users can also weaken site security by misusing security mechanisms (such as selecting passwords that are easy to guess).
+Users can also weaken site security by misusing security mechanisms (such as selecting simple passwords that are easy to memorize-and easy to guess).

-Lack of training need not be in the technical arena.
-Many successful break-ins have arisen from the art of social engineering.
+Lack of technical training is not the only problem.
+Many successful breakins have arisen from the art of social engineering.
 If operators will change passwords based on telephone requests, all an attacker needs to do is to determine the name of someone who uses the computer.
 A common tactic is to pick someone fairly far above the operator (such as a vice president of the company) and to feign an emergency (such as calling at night and saying that a report to the president of the company is due the next morning) so that the operator will be reluctant to refuse the request.
 Once the password has been changed to one that the attacker knows, he can simply log in as a normal user.
 Social engineering attacks are remarkably successful and often devastating.

 The problem of misconfiguration is aggravated by the complexity of many security-related configuration files.
 For instance, a typographical error can disable key protection features.
 Even worse, software does not always work as advertised.
 One widely used system had a vulnerability that arose when an administrator made too long a list that named systems with access to certain files.
 Because the list was too long, the system simply assumed that the administrator meant to allow those files to be accessed without restriction on who could access them-exactly the opposite of what was intended.